amad-tech/amad/README.md

 Because i only have u 👀

-Im sorry for everything, i love u🫶🏼
+Im sorry for everything, can u forgive me

+i love u🫶🏼